Introduction to Citrix Web Application Firewall

 When the transform is enabled for cross-site scripting, the Web App Firewall changes

 "<" into "%26lt;" and ">" into "%26gt;" in the requests.
 If the checkRequestHeaders setting in the Web App Firewall is enabled, then the Web App Firewall inspects the Request Headers and transforms these characters in Header and cookies also.
 The transform action does not block or transform values that were originally sent by the server.
 There is a set of default attributes and tags for cross-site scripting which the Web App Firewall allows.
 A default list of denied cross-site scripting patterns is also provided.
 These can be customized by selecting the signatures object and clicking the Manage SQL/cross-site scripting Patterns dialogue in the GUI.

 Application Firewall has the following default transformation rules for SQL special characters:

 |’ (single quote that is, %27)||”||Another single quote|

 |; (semicolon that is %3B)||Dropped|

-When transformation of special characters is enabled and the checkRequestHeaders is set to ON, then the transformation of special characters happens in Headers and cookies also.
+When the transformation of special characters is enabled and the checkRequestHeaders is set to ON, then the transformation of special characters happens in Headers and cookies also.
 Note: Some request headers such as User-Agent, Accept-Encoding usually contain semicolons and might be impacted by SQL transformation.

 - NetScaler then runs all the protections and then forwards the request to the server.